pat-alt/endogenous-macrodynamics-in-algorithmic-recourse/README.md

 plt_single = plot(mod,counterfactual_data′;zoom=0,colorbar=false,title="(b)")
 ```

-#### Retrain
+## Retrain

 Suppose the agent in charge of the black-box system has provided
-recourse to a share of individuals leading to the outcome in chart (b).
+recourse to a share of individuals leading to the outcome in
-In practice, models are regularly updated through retraining to account
+**?@fig-round-1**.
+In practice, models are regularly updated through
-for concept drift, for example.
-For our experiments, we assume that the
+retraining to account for concept drift, for example.
+For our
-agent accepts $\mathcal{D}^{\prime}$ as its new ground truth.
-To isolate
+experiments, we assume that the agent accepts $\mathcal{D}^{\prime}$ as
+its new ground truth.
+To isolate the endogenous effects we are
-the endogenous effects we are interested in here from any other effect,
+interested in here from any other effect, we further assume away any
-we further assume away any exogenous changes to the data that we might
-expect to occur in practice.
-Retraining the model on
+exogenous changes to the data that we might expect to occur in practice.
-$\mathcal{D}^{\prime}$ leads to a shift of the decision boundary **in
+Retraining the model on $\mathcal{D}^{\prime}$ leads to a shift of the
-the direction of the non-target class**.
+decision boundary **in the direction of the non-target class**
+(**?@fig-retrain**).

 ``` julia
 mod = Models.train(mod, counterfactual_data′)
 plt_single_retrained = plot(mod,counterfactual_data′;zoom=0,colorbar=false,title="(c)")
 ```

-#### Repeat
+## Repeat

 We finally go on to repeat this process of recourse followed by model
-updates for multiple round.
-The chart below presents the different
+updates for multiple round. **?@fig-final** below presents the different
 stages of the experiment side-by-side, where panel (d) represents the
 outcome after ten rounds.